rust-lang/rust/text/0921-entry_v3.md

 }
 ```

-This code is noisy, and is visibly fighting the Entry API a bit, such as having to supress
+This code is noisy, and is visibly fighting the Entry API a bit, such as having to suppress
 the return value of insert.
 It requires the `Entry` enum to be imported into scope.
 It requires
 the user to learn a whole new API.
 It also introduces a "many ways to do it" stylistic ambiguity: